- Become a Member

 You may send your entry via email to firstname.lastname@example.org.
 You will receive confirmation that your entry has been received and can be opened.

-Your Case Study must be received by November 3, 2014.
-However, articles may be taken from the print editions of USA TODAY between January 1 and November 3, 2014.
-The best entries contain articles taken from the newspaper over time, so don't wait until the last minute.
+Your Honors Case Study must be received by November 3, 2014.
+However, articles may be taken from newspapers between January 1 and November 3, 2014.
+The best entries contain articles taken from newspapers over time, so don't wait until the last minute.

 The deadline is 5:00 p.m.
 (CST), November 3, 2014, via email to email@example.com.